lostjared/Mutatris/README.md

   - **Shift Colors**: Adjust colors within the block by pressing the arrow key opposite to your direction (e.g., press **Up** if moving in Direction 0).

 ### Objective
-Align groups of 3 or more blocks of the same color in any direction—horizontal, vertical, or diagonal—to clear them from the grid.
+Align groups of 3 or 4 blocks of the same color in any direction—horizontal, vertical, or diagonal—to clear them from the grid.
 Aim for combos of 4 blocks or more for bonus points and strategic advantage.

 ### Game Mechanics
 - **Multi-Grid Management**: Each grid has its own active block to manage, adding layers of complexity.